NEW JERSEY BRAIN injury lawyer

 Did the Injury Result In Damages?

-The final thing that we must show the court is that the injury has caused financial damages.
+The final thing we must show the court is that the injury has caused financial damages.
 This is perhaps the easiest of all of the factors to show.
-If your injury caused you to have medical bills, lost income from missed work, or have any other out-of-pocket expenses, you have suffered financial damages.
+If your injury caused you to have medical bills, lost income from missed work, or other out-of-pocket expenses, you have suffered financial damages.